syncfusion-content/wpf-docs/wpf/DataGrid/Columns.md

 {% endhighlight %}
 {% endtabs %}

-### Retrieve the width of the column after resizing completed
+### Identify resizing of the column gets completed

-SfDataGrid allows to get the width of the column after resizing completed by getting `ResizingColumnsEventArgs.Width` when `ResizingColumnsEventArgs.Reason` is `ColumnResizingReason.Resized` in ResizingColumns event.
+SfDataGrid allows you to identify the progress of the resizing of columns through `ResizingColumnsEventArgs.Reason` property.
+You can get the width of the column after resizing completed by getting `ResizingColumnsEventArgs.Width` when `ResizingColumnsEventArgs.Reason` is `ColumnResizingReason.Resized` in `ResizingColumns` event.

 {% tabs %}
 {% highlight c# %}